screeny05/letterboxd-list-radarr/README.md

 It might take a few minutes after deploying to render, before the instance becomes available.

 Be aware that render currently has a [free limit](https://render.com/docs/free) of 750h/month.
+That's exactly enough to run this single service for the whole month.

 ### Using heroku